CodePiler Docs

 Should I include every dependency file in the prompt?

 Usually no. Include the files that define the behavior, contracts, or data flow you want the model to reason about.
-Too much unrelated code can dilute the result.
+Too much unrelated code dilutes the result and wastes context.

 Can I reuse the same repository export across models?

 Yes.
-That is one reason the format switcher exists.
-You can keep the same selection set and change the export format based on the tool you plan to use.
+Keep the same selection set and change the export format or adjust the system prompt preset based on the tool you plan to use.